-Just as someone likes to read a book, others like to read magazines or in their kindle app.
+Just as some like to read a book, others like to read magazines or in their Kindle app.
 Some people like strict guidelines, and others like some wiggle room.
 It’s all personal preference and what works for your personal situation.

-The information you put on the form will be the same dollar amounts.
+The information you put on the budget tracker will be the same dollar amounts.
 Yet, it will be in a different layout with different budget planners, with importance placed on different elements.

 For example, some budgets place saving money as a priority, and some don’t.
 With some, you spend your money in cash, and with others, you can use whatever you want.

-Having options ensures that you will find the best fit for you!
+Having options ensures that you will find the best budget plan for you!

 The simple monthly budget planner is as simple & easy as it gets in regards to a printable budget planner.
 You take income minus savings, minus debt repayments, minus the items you must spend, and then you have your discretionary spending.

 There aren’t any preset spending categories to confuse you or add fluff.
-The main point being you lead the way with specific expenditures and savings buckets!
+The main point being you lead the way with specific expenditures and savings goals!

 All you need to do is make sure that the bottom left-hand section, the Monthly Budget Snapshop, has a positive number (or $0) as the last number in the actual column.